EzeOnoky/Project-Base-Learning-13/README.md

 ## STEP 1 - INTRODUCING DYNAMIC ASSIGNMENT INTO OUR STRUCTURE

+On AWS, Start your Ansible-Jenkins server(from previous project 12).
+SSH into the server using VS Code IDE.
 In your https://github.com//ansible-config-mgt GitHub repository, start a new branch and call it **dynamic-assignments**.

 ```
 git status